 '''

 def self.combine(p1, p2)

 cross_point = rand(ITEMS.count + 1)

 list =

 (0..ITEMS.count).

 map { |index|

 parent = index < cross_point ? p1 : p2

 parent.contents & (1 << index)

 }.

-sum
+Sum

 return self.new(list)

 end

 '''

 We establish the crossover point for each new candidate, as a random number between zero and how many items there are, inclusive.
 Then we iterate through the list of items, by index number.
 If we haven't yet hit the crossover point, we get the decision for that item from the first parent, else we get it from the other parent.
-Doing this once, with a crossover point of 3, so we take 3 values from the first parent, gets us a result like this:
+This means that it could be all copied from one parent or the other, or it could switch at some point.
+With a random crossover point of 3, that would get us a result like this: